PaoloRibeca/KPop/README.md

 ![Scatterplot Matrix using Quick Start Results using KPop](images/KPop-ScatterplotMatrix-RR.png)

 As mentioned previously, this is a great way to visually check that test sequences cluster in the correct class!
 However, be warned, it wouldn't be as useful on a dataset with 1000 dimensions!

+## 2. Frequently asked questions

+### There are no binaries available for my OS, what do I do?

+`KPop` is mostly implemented in [OCaml](https://ocaml.org), an industry-strength functional statically-typed programming language that offers remarkable concision, symbolic power, robustness, compiled speed, and portability.
+Due mostly to historical reasons, a small part of `KPop` is still written in R, although we hope to eventually migrate everything to OCaml.

+Both OCaml and R are highly portable and you might be able to manually compile/install everything successfully on other platforms.
+See the [Installation](#0-installation) section below.

+### How does `KPop` compare with minimiser-based methods?

+`KPop` is much more sensitive than minimiser-based methods, allowing out-of-the-box accurate comparison of assembled or unassembled long sequences irrespective of whether they differ by single nucleotides or by large portions.
+This is usually not true for minimiser-based methods, irrespective of the hashing scheme they use, as they only produce a much coarser comparison.
+A number of benchmarks and a detailed explanation of the differences between the two approaches can be found in our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.06.22.497172v1).

+Crucially, while minimiser-based methods are geared towards providing distances between sequences, `KPop` explicitly produces *embeddings*, i.e., it is able to turn sequences into points of a low-dimensionality latent space.
+Having an explicit latent space is important for many reasons &mdash; it helps explainability; it also makes it possible to perform direct clustering and use vector [DBs](https://milvus.io/) or [libraries](https://github.com/facebookresearch/faiss) to store and search embedded sequences.

+### Can I run it on my laptop?

+Depending on the problem at hand, `KPop` analysis can require a relatively large amount of resources, memory in particular.
+That is a conscious design choice &mdash; one could not leverage the power of full *k*-mer spectra otherwise.
+If you need to explore datasets with millions of sequences, we recommend that you do so on a robustly sized HPC node.
+However, not everything is expensive &mdash; for instance, and similar to what happens with other big-data frameworks, while the "training" phase needed to create `KPop`-based classifiers is typically resource-intensive, the classifiers themselves can typically be run on lower-end machines.

+All `KPop` programs are parallelised and will automatically use as many CPUs as are available on your machine, in order to reduce as much as possible the wallclock time taken by your tasks.

+### How do I choose *k*?

 ## 3. Overview of commands